SrFrancisco/ai/README.md

 # Smart Bin

-We've developed a recycling bin with a camera capable of recognizing and classifying trash
+We've developed a raspberry pi based recycling bin with a camera capable of recognizing and classifying trash.

-> Begin with an introductory paragraph that tells readers the purpose of your solution with hardware and software and its major benefits.
-> Give them a summary of the information you will include in this file using clearly defined sections.
+This README will explain:
+1. The hardware and software requirements
+2. How to set it up (both the electric circuits and software)
+3. Information about it's operation.

 ## General Information

-Our objective is to incentivize people to recycle by making it easier for people to correctly separate trash ...
+Our objective is to incentivize people to recycle by making it easier for people to correctly separate trash.
+The product will tell the user the correct place to put it's recycling trash (cardboard, metal/plastic and glass)

-> This section expands on the introductory paragraph to give readers a better understanding of your project.
-> Include a brief description and answer the question, "what problem does this project solve?"

 ## Built With

-> Include an outline of the technologies in the project, such as hardware components (Arduino/Raspberry Pi), operating systems, programming language, database, libraries.

-> Include links to any related projects (for example, whether this API has corresponding iOS or Android clients), links to online tools related to the application (such as the project web site, the shared file storage).
-> If you mention something, please provide links.

 ### Hardware